Igoras6534/Fake-News_Detector/README.md

 ## Future Steps 🚧

-- Retrain the TF-IDF pipeline on the 2023 corpus with full CV + grid-search (LR, SVM, XGBoost).
+- Retrain the TF-IDF pipeline on the 2023 corpus with full CV + grid-search (RFC, XGBoost).
 - Explore ensemble voting / stacking of TF-IDF and BERT.